Chapter 11: Guidelines for the Provision of Anaesthesia Services for Inpatient Pain Management 2021

 Communication with Primary Care Providers is recommended when discharging a patient on opioids especially modified release (MR ) preparations (which should generally be avoided in acute pain management).53

 There should be clear discussion with all patients started on opioids, especially MR preparations, on the risks of opioids with a clear agreed and documented plan to de-escalate and stop them when the acute pain phase is over.

 The service should have access to Chronic Pain Outpatient Clinics that specialise in opioid de-escalation.

 Inpatient pain services should actively contribute to a hospital environment in which education, training and staffing levels ensure the safe care of patients being treated for pain.

-Inpatient pain services should provide education delivered by appropriately trained individuals.48 Training should include the recognition, assessment and treatment of pain.
-This includes using a management plan.
+Inpatient pain services should provide education delivered by appropriately trained individuals.54 Training should include the recognition, assessment and treatment of pain, this includes using a management plan.

-Training should be provided at induction and regularly thereafter for anaesthetists, ward staff, doctors in training and allied health professionals.
+Training should be provided as part of employment induction and repeated regularly thereafter for anaesthetists, ward staff, doctors in training and allied health professionals.

 All staff should know how to obtain expert advice when required.
 This includes being able to access guidelines and protocols.

 Members of the IPS should have access to internal and external CPD appropriate to their roles.
-Funding and time should be available for staff to attend this training.49
+Funding and time should be available for staff to attend this training.55

 Inpatient pain nurse specialists providing education on the wards should have dedicated time for this role distinct from direct clinical duties.